GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 Note: if you make changes to the code, you will need to rebuild the program again before calling flash

-You should now see your device connecting to your registry on Google IoT Core.
+You should now see your device connecting to your registry on IoT Core.
 After the device connects, you can send commands from Google Cloud IoT Core or view the data that is being submitted by the device.

 If you want to exit the serial monitor use Ctrl + ]